moby/buildkit/.github/CONTRIBUTING.md

 Set `TEST_KEEP_CACHE=1` for the test framework to keep external dependant images in a docker volume if you are repeatedly calling `./hack/test` script.
 This helps to avoid rate limiting on the remote registry side.

+You can also set `MOUNT_BUILDKIT_DOCKER_CONFIG_PATH` to forward docker config that will be used to pull test images into the container.
+Don't use your personal docker config, create a new one with a dedicated token that only has public read-only access.

 If you are working behind a proxy, you can set some of or all `HTTP_PROXY=http://ip:port`, `HTTPS_PROXY=http://ip:port`, `NO_PROXY=http://ip:port` for the test framework to specify the proxy build args.